Overview

 Representative Matters

-- Representation of the American Federation of Teachers and its president, Randi Weingarten, in an investigation being conducted by the House Oversight Committee’s Select Subcommittee on the Coronavirus Pandemic.
+- Representation of the American Federation of Teachers (AFT) and its president, Randi Weingarten, in an investigation being conducted by the House Oversight Committee’s Select Subcommittee on the Coronavirus Pandemic.

 - Representation of the City of Phoenix in a DOJ Civil Rights investigation.